Healthy Homes Assessment Paparangi

 What We Do

-As building inspectors we deal with all the elements associated with specialist home inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements associated with professional home inspections.
+We’re there to make sure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct detailed examinations to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing your own house.
+We take your investment seriously We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun parts of buying or owning the house.

-We offer a wide range of services to ensure you are fully informed of the condition of any property you might be looking to purchase or sell along with other solutions.
+We are specialised in a range of solutions to ensure you are fully informed about the condition of any property you may be looking to purchase or sell along with other services.

-With our systemised method of conducting your home inspection and the most up-to-date software technology that incorporates digital images into your document, you are able to actually see any issues that may be discovered.
-Thanks to our comprehensive report, it’s no wonder that we get so many clients recommending our service to family members and friends.
+We have a systematic approach to inspecting your property and the latest software technology with digital photos embedded into the Report, you are able to actually see any issues found.
+Thanks to our detailed report, it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.

 Have Peace of Mind - Get in Touch